Regenerative Medicine in Kansas City

 Because the products we use to practice regenerative medicine in Kansas City (stem cells and PRP) are sourced from your own body, it may be necessary to review your medical history and lifestyle during your initial consultation.
-Motus Bio ensures all the necessary blood tests and levels are checked prior to the procedure(s) in order to ensure which treatment is right for your individual circumstances, and what kind of lifestyle and recovery time you’re aiming for afterwards.
+Motus Bio ensures all the necessary blood tests are checked prior to the procedure(s) in order to ensure which treatment is right for your individual circumstances, and what kind of lifestyle and recovery time you’re aiming for afterwards.

 Ultimately, your treatment decision is yours and yours alone.
 We provide these consultations with all of our patients to ensure they are well informed of all the options they have, including alerting them if a more traditional option may be more suited to their lifestyle or needs.
-Should you require corrective surgery for your injury, our staff has developed a close relationship with other practices to help facilitate the treatment program that’s right for you.
+Should you require surgery for your injury, our staff has developed a close relationship with other practices to help facilitate the treatment program that’s right for you.

 Contact Motus Bio today.

-Motus Bio was founded by Dr. Leslie Michaud, a stem cell doctor in Kansas City who attended medical school at the University of Illinois at Chicago and completed her internship and residency in family medicine at the Mayo Clinic in Rochester, Minnesota.
+Motus Biologics was founded by Dr. Leslie Michaud, a stem cell doctor in Kansas City who attended medical school at the University of Illinois at Chicago and completed her internship and residency in family medicine at the Mayo Clinic in Rochester, Minnesota.
 She returned for fellowship training in primary care sports medicine at the Steadman-Hawkins Clinic of the Carolinas from which she graduated in 2013.
 She later trained with Bluetail Medical Group, experts in the field of regenerative medicine, to learn how to safely and effectively perform these treatments.